DaS™ – Journey Transformation

 Horizontal

+The basis of the horizontal model lies in one company or brand producing one piece of goods.
+Let's say and cobbler produces one pair of shoes.
 In order to scale, he needs to produce different types of shoes.
 Yet still remain as one cobbler producing all types of different shoes

 Vertical

-That’s where the basis of the franchises comes into play.
+The basis of the franchises comes into play.
 Now successful cobbler can take his successful model and go to a different city and open a new factory or better said new store.
+For which he’ll need to mos staff, management, production and operation.
+This brings inevitable complexity.

 Functional

+Functional comes with an idea that all products and services are connected and reuse the existing client base, operation and distribution.
 The beauty comes in that it minimises the cost, and creates stronger brand equity and a more loyal customer base.

 Academy